shoma07/sidekiq-ecs-scaler/README.md

   # maximum number of tasks, default is 1
   config.max_count = 3

-  # steps number in the desired count range
+  # steps number in the desired count range, default is 1
   config.step_count = 1

   # maximum latency(seconds), default is 3600